DerekHLeckner/PythonApiChallenge/README.md

   * We drop any rows that don't contain all three conditions.

-* Using Google Places API, we find the first hotel for each city located within 5000 meters of your coordinates.
+* Using Google Places API, we find the first hotel for each city located within 5000 meters of the proposed coordinates.

 * We plot the hotels on top of the humidity heatmap with each pin containing the **Hotel Name**, **City**, and **Country**.